wp-plugins/facebook-page-promoter-lightbox/readme.txt

 A. This issue can be caused in internet explorer when your theme doesn't have a valid doctype.
 Set the doctype in your theme or ask the developer/designer to do it and it should work.

 **Q. Youtube videos show trough the lightbox?**

 A. To fix this issue, set the wmode=transparent parameter to the youtube embed url!

-**Q. How to get support? **
+**Q. How to get support?**

 A. First, read this F.A.Q.
 Generally, emails are answered faster than forum threads.

-**Q. I come up with a great feature , what should i do? **
+**Q. I come up with a great feature , what should i do?**

 A. email us at feedback@arevico.com .

-**Q. Only the general settings appear, style and advanced don't? **
+**Q. Only the general settings appear, style and advanced don't?**

 A. That's right, those are part of the premium version.
 Make sure you remove this version first before installing the premium version.

-**Q. What are some good settings? **
+**Q. What are some good settings?**

 A. A delay of 5000-10000 seconds is recomended.
 This way, th user has read some of  your content.
 Furtermore, once in 4 or 7 days is also a good option to not annoy repeat visitors.

-**Q. The outlines of the box are visible? **

-A. The issue is that your theme applies a different box-sizing model to all elements.
-Apply the CSS box-sizing:content-box; to the elements of the lightbox,

-**Q. Can I not show the plugin for mobile users? **
+**Q. Can I not show the plugin for mobile users?**

 A. We believe that a responsive theme should be used for mobile users, or a different plugin which handles all that.
 However, we included this feature in the premium version because lots of people asked for it.

+**Q. I'm getting a link asking to 'confirm'my like?**

+a.
+This is caused by facebook (not the plugin) to protect users from like something against their will.
+Facebook seems to employ this verification against some websites (to my knowledge they don't disclose factors which contribute to that.
+However, after a undefined period of time, the confirm link will be automatically removed.

 == Changelog ==